SoheilMohammadpour231754/Stable-Diffusion/README.md

 To prepare your data for fine-tuning the Stable Diffusion model, follow these steps:

-### Step 1: Organize Your Dataset
+### Step 1: Organize Your Image Dataset

-Place the dataset you wish to use for fine-tuning inside the `./data/images/` folder.
+Place the images you wish to use for fine-tuning inside the `./data/images/` folder.
 Ensure that your dataset consists of high-quality images relevant to the gaming domain or any other style you're targeting.

-### Step 2: Automatic Captioning
+### Step 2: Write Prompt for Images

-The dataset for fine-tuning requires not just images, but also corresponding captions.
-To generate captions, use the script provided in `./auto_captioning/auto_captioning.ipynb`.
-Follow the instructions in the notebook to automatically create captions for each image in the data folder.
-Ensure that the captions generated are accurate and descriptive of the content in the images.
-If necessary, manually review and adjust the captions for accuracy and relevance.
+#### Single Prompt (for Dreambooth)

+In Dreambooth, using a single, well-defined prompt is crucial as opposed to multiple prompts for each image.
+This approach ensures consistency and focus, allowing the model to deeply understand and adhere to the specific theme and style you're aiming for.
+A single, detailed prompt effectively guides the model's generative process, leading to more coherent and stylistically consistent outputs.
+The preciseness of this singular prompt is instrumental in achieving high-quality, relevant results that accurately reflect your project's vision.

+#### Multiple Prompt Generation using BLIP (for Keras-CV)
+For implementing stable diffusion with Keras-CV, a critical component is the creation of accurate and relevant prompts for each image in the dataset.
+To automate this process, the BLIP (Berkeley Language Image Program) model is employed for automatic captioning.
+Utilize the script located in ./auto_captioning/auto_captioning.ipynb to generate captions.
+Follow the step-by-step guide in the notebook to efficiently create descriptive captions for each image in your dataset.
+It's important to ensure that these captions accurately reflect the content of the images.
+To guarantee precision and contextual relevance, manually review and, if necessary, revise the captions.
+This process ensures that each image is paired with a single, descriptive prompt, optimizing the stable diffusion process in Keras-CV.

 ### Step 3: placeholder